SuleymanEmreErdem/akbank-python-bootcamp/README.md

 # akbank-python-bootcamp
-A project we did at the end of Akbank Python Bootcamp to get familiar with Python and Object Oriented Programming.
+A pizza ordering system project we did at the end of Akbank Python Bootcamp to get familiar with Python and Object Oriented Programming.